rotundasoftware/backbone.viewOptions/README.md

 The function takes three arguments:

 1. A view object to which the options should be attached.
-2. The initialization options hash (exaclty as passed into the view's constructor / initialize method).
+2. The initialization options hash, exaclty as passed into the view's `constructor` or `initialize` method.
 3. An optional third argument (defaults to `"options"`) that may be used to specify the name of the "option declarations" array.

 The "option declarations" array should be supplied on the view class (just like, for example, the built-in backbone `events` property).
 Each element in the array must be a string or an object.
 * A string element simply represents the name of an option that should be attached to the view.
 The name may optionally be followed by an explanation mark, which indicates a "required" option.
 If a required option is not supplied, an exception will be raised.
-* An object element in the "option declarations" array may be used to give an option a default value.
+* An object element may be used to give an option a default value.
 Each object element should have two properties, "name" and "defaultValue", e.g. `{ name : "label", defaultValue : "OK" }`

 (Note: You may also supply a function that returns an array for the "option declarations" property, similar to how a function that returns a hash may be supplied instead of a hash for the built-in backbone `events` property.)